glueckpress/glckprss-bilingual-categories/readme.md

 * There is no settings page.
 * The plugin requires the default category to be `en` and an alternate one to be `de`.
 * You can hack this to modify settings.
+* There might occur a severe performance load if you try to add more than 1 secondary languade (primary=English) and then switch from one secondary language to the other.

 ## Changelog